DiamondLightSource/tickit/master/_sources/tutorials/creating-a-device.rst.txt

 Creating a ComponentConfig
 --------------------------

-In order to create the Device we must create a `ComponentConfig` that knows how to instantiate a Device.
+In order to run the Device as a simulation, it requires a `ComponentConfig` that knows how to instantiate that Device.
+This will be defined in the same file as the device, and defines any default initial configuration values.
+As well as this, we overwrite the magic method `__call__()`, which returns a `DeviceSimulation` object.
+This object takes the component name, as well as it's device.
+We will return to this if the device requires any adapters to control it externally (see `Creating an Adapter`).

 .. code-block:: python